February 3, 2014

 First, however, we had to fix the brakes.
-A routine check of chassis welds last week uncovered telltale radial fluid lines on the inside of the right rear tire, and a drop of DOT 4 hanging off the brake backing plate.
-As some of you might recall, the right rear wheel cylinder on the donor car was frozen solid.
+A routine check of chassis welds last week uncovered telltale radial fluid lines on the inside of the right rear tire, and a fat drop of DOT 4 brake fluid hanging off the backing plate.
+As some of you might recall, the right rear wheel cylinder on the donor car was frozen solid when we first acquired the car.
 We managed to free it up and get the cylinder working, but we were never sure about its ultimate longevity.
 Now we are.
 It's done.
-This also explains the need to top off the master cylinder every week or two.
+This also explains, at least in part, the need to top off the master cylinder every week or two.

 So we got a new Armstrong wheel cylinder from Moss Motors, and installed it yesterday with very few mishaps.
 We also cleaned up all signs of earlier leakage, and everything now appears to be totally leak-free.
 After tightening up all the fittings, we bled the brakes well enough that we can once again stop the car before the brake pedal goes completely to the floor, all of which gave us enough confidence to schedule our brake and light inspection for next week, at an authorized BAR station only a few minutes from the house.
 Bring it on.